Logarithmic motivic homotopy theory: Logarithmic Picard groups and BGm

 This is exactly the element in the \v{C}ech cohomology associated with $\cO(1)\in \Pic(X\times \P^n)$.
 Hence the boundary map $\delta$ in \eqref{logPic.3.1} sends $s$ to $\cO(1)\in \Pic(X\times \P^n)$.
 Together with Proposition \ref{logPic.7}, \eqref{logPic.3.3}, and \eqref{logPic.3.2} we conclude. \end{proof}

 \begin{prop} Suppose $S$ is a geometrically unibranch scheme and $X\in \SmlSm/S$.
-Then the homomorphisms in \eqref{logPic.4.5} are isomorphisms. \end{prop} \begin{proof} By \cite[Proposition 17.5.7]{EGA}, $X$ is geometrically unibranch.
+Then the homomorphisms in \eqref{logPic.4.4} and \eqref{logPic.4.5} are isomorphisms. \end{prop} \begin{proof} By \cite[Proposition 17.5.7]{EGA}, $X$ is geometrically unibranch.
 Hence we only need to consider the case when $X$ is irreducible since every connected component of $X$ is an irreducible component.

 We proceed by induction on the number of irreducible components $r$ of $\partial X$.
-The case $r=0$ is done in Proposition \ref{logPic.3}.
+The case $r=0$ is done by arguing as in \cite[\href{https://stacks.math.columbia.edu/tag/03P7}{Tag 03P7}]{stacks-project} for \eqref{logPic.4.4} and by Proposition \ref{logPic.3} for \eqref{logPic.4.5}.
 If $r>0$, let $D$ be an irreducible component of $\partial X$.
 Let $Y$ be the fs log scheme whose underlying scheme is $\ul{X}$ and whose log structure is the compactifying log structure associated with the open immersion

 For simplicity of notation, we set

 Let $i\colon D\to X$ and $i'\colon D'\to X'$ denote the closed immersions.
 Since $D$ and $D'$ are geometrically unibranch by \cite[Proposition 17.5.7]{EGA}, as in \eqref{logPic.3.3} and \eqref{logPic.3.2} there are isomorphisms of abelian groups